solyarisoftware/SMS-Echo-Server/README.md

 ### Receive SMS with Skebby Services

-After the free usage, to receive SMSs Skebby propose to customers the purchase of:
+After the free usage, to receive SMS Skebby propose to customers the purchase of:

 - Option 1: *DEDICATED NUMBER*

-where receive SMSs from end users, or in alternative the purchase of:
+where receive SMS from end users, or in alternative the purchase of:

 - Option 2: *SHARED NUMBER + KEYWORD*